-• Develop a common understanding and language about what is meant by improvement support for the Care Inspectorate and define this in a glossary
+- Develop a common understanding and language about what is meant by improvement support for the Care Inspectorate and define this in a glossary - To further strengthen the effective regulatory and improvement support relationships between the Care Inspectorate and providers.
+This will be achieved through work on role definition and identifying the contribution to improvement support from inspectors, team managers, relationship managers, link inspectors and improvement advisors.
+Inspectors identified that one of their most significant strengths to influence and support improvement was dependent on establishing and sustaining an effective regulatory relationship, with providers, service managers and frontline staff working in social care.
+This is compatible with research carried out by the King's Fund and the Alliance Manchester Business School which highlighted the relational importance of scrutiny to drive successful improvement. - Identify proactively more opportunities for collaboration across regulated care, strategic inspection, improvement support and involving people group to utilise our resource for improvement support effectively and efficiently and ensure that the voice of the care experienced is at the heart of the improvement

-- To further strengthen the effective regulatory and improvement support relationships between inspection staff and providers through work on role definition defining the key contributions from inspectors, team managers, relationship managers, link inspectors and improvement advisors from the Improvement Support Team.
-Inspectors identified that one of their most significant strengths to influence and support improvement was dependent on establishing and sustaining an effective regulatory relationship, with providers, care service managers and frontline staff working in social care.
-This is compatible with research carried out by the King's Fund and the Alliance Manchester Business School which highlighted the relational importance of scrutiny to drive successful improvement. - Identify proactively more opportunities for collaboration across, regulated care, strategic inspection, improvement support and involving people group to utilise our resource for improvement support effectively and efficiently and ensure that the voice of the care experienced is at the heart of the improvement - Collaborate with NHS Knowledge Service testing how inspection staff can maintain and develop specific subject matter knowledge.
+- Collaborate with NHS Knowledge Service testing how inspection staff can maintain and develop specific subject matter knowledge.
 Inspection staff identified this during the scoping exercise as important for identifying the potential change ideas for improvement. - Develop a method to record improvement support in order to report on, evaluate, grow and continuously improve our offer through business and digital transformation. - Continue to build improvement capability, capacity and confidence across the organisation through more in depth, custom made workshops, shadowing and mentoring.
-We will work with our Organisational Workforce Development team to identify opportunities for workforce development in this area through for example secondments. - To explore the possibility of developing an "improvement academy" in the organisation which would also offer the opportunity for the care sector and key organisations to collaborate with us, in the same way as some health boards have successfully done.
-This academy could potentially support the key themes of the improvement strategy, building improvement capability and capacity both within the Care Inspectorate and across the social care sector.
-Innovation and good practice could be researched, developed and implementation supported.
-This could also provide the opportunity along with other intelligence and our experience to shape and influence policy.
-This would have to be fully scoped out. - Strengthen our collaborative working with colleagues from the Scottish Social Services Council (SSSC) and support leadership and management development in the care sector which is a key required for successful improvement in care.
+We will work with our Organisational Workforce Development team to identify opportunities for workforce development in this area through, for example, secondments. - To explore the possibility of developing an "improvement academy" for the organisation which would also offer the opportunity for the care sector and key organisations to collaborate with us, in the same way as within some health boards areas.
+This academy could potentially support the key themes of the improvement strategy, building improvement capability and capacity both within the Care Inspectorate and across the social care and early years sector.
+Innovation and good practice could be, researched and developed and implementation supported.
+There may be an opportunity to link with an HEI and further collaborate with research and development.
+A full proposal will be developed over the coming year including resource requirements and implications be presented to the Executive Group for consideration and final decisions.
+A proposal will be described to the Board if this a feasible model. - Strengthen our collaborative working with colleagues from the Scottish Social Services Council (SSSC) and support leadership and management development in the care sector which is a key required for successful improvement in care.